What genres do I work with?

 Do not send me your only copy of your manuscript.
 You should retain your own separate copy to compare or revert to as needed.

-I will use Track Changes to indicate recommended alterations to the text.
-I will use Comments to leave notes explaining my recommendations, impressions, and ideas.
+I’ll use Track Changes to indicate recommended alterations to the text.
+I’ll use Comments to leave notes explaining my recommendations, impressions, and ideas.

 All documents will be shared via email.